 - Is your work shallow or does it contain only a few ideas?
 Is your work too cute; does it attempt to show off?
 Does it contain poorly done fantasy that goes nowhere?
 Does your work contain humor that falls flat?
 Does it contain heavy-handed morals, preachiness?

 - Is your work in the same class as other books that have not been very successful?
-For example, is your work an autobiography that’s not made interesting to anyone but the author and his or her family?
+For example, is your work an autobiography that’s not likely to be interesting to anyone but you and your family?

 - Does your work get off to a long, slow start?
 Is your work boring; does it contain useless digressions?